Get help now Make a donation

 • Royal Colleges

-The Coalition believes in the effectiveness of psychological therapies.
-Together, the Coalition is calling for the maintenance and development of these treatments on the NHS.
+The coalition believes in the effectiveness of talking therapies.
+Together, the coalition is calling for the maintenance and development of these treatments on the NHS.

-"The assessment was incredible...
+"The assessment was incredible.
 I felt that someone finally understood.
-But when I was told that the wait after the assessment was 2 years, it felt like a real letdown, offering a lifeline and [then] snatching it away."
+But when I was told that the wait after the assessment was 2 years, it felt like a real let down, offering a lifeline and snatching it away."

 What we're fighting for

-Getting the right therapy at the right time is crucial – it can help people to better manage their condition and, in many cases, recover fully.
-Talking therapies should be made available to everyone within 28 days of referral, and you should be offered a choice of therapy.
+Getting the right therapy at the right time is crucial.
+It can help people to better manage their condition and, in many cases, recover fully.
+Talking therapies should be available to everyone within 28 days of referral, and you should be offered a choice of therapy.

 We want: